Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** CI/CD with GitHub Actions
 **💬 Quote of the Day:** "Life a culmination of the past, an awareness of the present, an indication of the future beyond knowledge, the quality that gives a touch of divinity to matter." — Charles Lindbergh

+## 📅 2025-04-19
+**🧠 Learning Topic:** Prompt Engineering
+**💬 Quote of the Day:** "Everything you are against weakens you.
+Everything you are for empowers you." — Wayne Dyer